varletjs/varlet/packages/varlet-ui/src/rate/docs/en-US.md

 ### Use water ripples

-Set the `ripple` attribute to `false` to prohibit the use of water ripples
+Set the `ripple` attribute to `false` to prohibit the use of water ripples.

 ```html
 <var-rate v-model="score" :ripple="false"/>